AI Glossary

 Generation

-The process of creating new content, such as text, images, or music, using AI algorithms.
+The process of producing new content such as text, images, or music using generative AI models.

 Generative AI